DevExpress/devextreme-documentation/concepts/05 Widgets/SelectBox/00 Getting Started with SelectBox/00 Getting Started with SelectBox.md

 **SelectBox** is an editor that allows users to select a value from a drop-down list or add a new value.

 In this tutorial, we will create the **SelectBox** and configure its basic features.
-The created widget has a populated drop-down list, allows users to search through it, and logs the previous and current selected items to the console.
+The created UI component has a populated drop-down list, allows users to search through it, and logs the previous and current selected items to the console.

 <div class="simulator-desktop-container" data-view="/Content/Applications/21_1/GettingStartedWith/SelectBox/index.html, /Content/Applications/21_1/GettingStartedWith/SelectBox/index.js, /Content/Applications/21_1/GettingStartedWith/SelectBox/index.css"></div>